shanenemeth/K--Means-Clustering-/README.md

 # K--Means Clustering

-* Analyzed an iris dataset to segment different flower types into distinct clusters based of their attributes
+* Analyzed an iris dataset to segment different flower types into distinct clusters based on their attributes
 * Scaled the dataset in preperation for the algorithm
 * Utilized the "Elbow Method" to determine the optimal number of clusters for the model
 * Used the K-Means function to create the clusters